hiratai/active_value/README.md

 # ActiveValue

 Model for non database.
+(ValueObject)
 However like ActiveRecord.

 ## Installation